antoniobarbalau/antoniobarbalau.github.io/ecology_of_practices.md

 ### 1.6 Fun hobby

-**Fun:** playful connected flow.
+**Fun:** Playful Connected Flow.
 (From Catherine Price - The Power of Fun.
 No need to read the book, I've just summariezed it.)

-**Playfulness:** Engaging for the sake of the activity not for the sake of an outcome.
+**Playful:** Engaging for the sake of the activity not for the sake of an outcome.

-Connected: It has to inspire a sense of connectedness (e.g. with someone, with your pet, with Nature etc.).
+**Connected:** It has to inspire a sense of connectedness (e.g. with someone, with your pet, with Nature etc.).

 **Flow:**
 - The environment: